Welding Training Series:

-It can improve weld penetration, reduce porosity, and improve production efficiency.
+It can enhance weld penetration, decrease porosity, and enhance production efficiency.

-It is applicable to copper, aluminum and their alloys as well as titanium, zirconium and other metals.
+It can be used on copper, aluminum, and their alloys, as well as titanium, zirconium, and other metals.

 2）Ar + H2

-The addition of hydrogen can increase the arc temperature, increase the heat input of the base metal, and inhibit CO porosity.
+The addition of hydrogen can raise the arc temperature, increase the heat input to the base metal, and reduce the formation of CO porosity.

-The mixed gas is a reducing gas, which is suitable for nickel and its alloys, as well as stainless steel pipes.
+The blended gas is a reducing agent and is ideal for welding nickel and its alloys, as well as stainless steel pipes.

 3）Ar + N2

-It is applicable to the welding of non-ferrous metals such as copper and aluminum.
+This technique is suitable for welding non-ferrous metals, such as copper and aluminum.

 4）Ar + O2